• Skip to primary navigation

 What Ingredients do you need for this custard apple tart?

-Half and Half: you can also use heavy cream, however, if you want a healthier version without compromising on taste and flavor, then half and half works fine.
+Half and Half: you can also use heavy cream, if you want.
+However half and half works fine.

 Eggs: They will help bind our custard together